 Getting Around Reykjavik

 Reykjavik is a compact city and most areas near Downtown are easy to access by foot or bicycle.
 You can rent a car in Iceland if you plan to traverse the country.
 However, if you are just planning to stay in Reykjavik, it’s not really necessary.
-Taxis operate throughout the capital, usually priced by the kilometer.
+Taxis operate throughout the capital, usually priced by kilometer.
 A 3-kilometer ride will cost around $12-13 USD.
-The most budget-friendly way to travel throughout Reykjavik, aside from walking, is by local bus.
+But the most budget-friendly way to travel throughout Reykjavik, aside from walking, is by local bus.
 Strætó buses operate frequently and you can purchase a Reykjavik City Card with unlimited travel for 24, 48, or 72-hour periods.

 Where to Stay in Reykjavik

 Our Reykjavik City Guide has you covered with the best places to stay!
 Reykjavik’s accommodations cater to all – whether you’re traveling on a budget or seeking 5-star luxury.
 One stylish option is the Kvosin Downtown Hotel, set in a redesigned office block and decorated with Scandinavian furnishings and romantic four-poster beds.
 Another super-stylish option sure to get you into the Icelandic mood is the ION City Hotel, conveniently located on a bustling central street.
 Prefer breathtaking sea views and sleek sophistication?
 Check out Tower Suites Reykjavik.
 If you’re curious about more hotels and options in the Icelandic capital read our definitive guide, Where to Stay in Reykjavik.